GeekInterview.com

 More than one user can share a single connection at a time it is the best use in the J2EE that is distributing architecture.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Type 4 driver is a pure java driver because it completely eliminates the translation process.
-JDBC is Java based technology and with the driver also written in Java it can directly invoke the driver program as if it were any other Java program.
+JDBC is Java based technology, and with the driver also written in Java, it can directly invoke the driver program as if it were any other Java program.
 This is the driver that all the J2EE applications use to interact with databases.
-Because this is a Java to Java interaction this driver offers the best performance.
+Because this is a Java to Java interaction, this driver offers the best performance.

 There are 4 types of drivers